hyd861001/my_python/readme.txt

 Git is a version control system.
-Git is a free software append GPL.
+Git is a free software append GPL. add file if_for.py